 More people ride the bus in this neighborhood each day to get to work than 100.0% of U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Hamilton Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Hamilton Park neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 17.7% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.3% of all neighborhoods in America.

 The Hamilton Park neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.